nyerup/jespernyerup.dk/content/cv.md

 <h3 class="section">
 <span class="metadata">2017 –<span style="color: #FFF">0000</span></span>
 <span class="companyname">Unity:</span>
-Infrastructure Team Lead
+Developer Services Team Lead
 </h3>

-Unity’s *Core Developer Services (CDS)* group oversee, develop, and maintain developer tooling and services catering the worldwide R&D vertical, mainly working on the Unity Engine and Editor.
+Unity’s *Developer Services (DS)* group oversee, develop, and maintain developer tooling and services catering the worldwide R&D vertical, mainly working on the Unity Engine and Editor.

-During my tenure in CDS so far, the group has expanded significantly, requiring efforts around scaling processes, renewing rituals, and ensuring and cultivating team cohesiveness.
+During my tenure in DS so far, the group has expanded significantly, requiring efforts around scaling processes, renewing rituals, and ensuring and cultivating team cohesiveness.
 I have been heading up a few different constellations and initiatives, including:

+The *Release Tooling* team, working on:

+* Generally supporting Unity’s **Release Mangement** team, who have the overall technical responsibility for the quality of Unity’s releases.
+* **Automated QA** by **bisection evaluation of batched changes** on all mainline branches in the Unity code base.
+* Deep integration with public and internal **issue trackers** and quality evaluation systems.
+* Handling artifacts and the mechanics around **publishing** new public and restricted versions of Unity’s software, and facilitating stable and performant **downloads of Unity** across the world.

+The *Source Control (VCS)* team, working on:

+* **Version control** of large code bases – millions of LOC, including NDA code from many different partners, hundreds of thousands of revisions in tens of thousands of branches.
+* Tooling, automation, execution and stakeholder management around **converting** these code bases from one VCS to another.
+* **Automated delivery** of curated source code snapshots to partners.

 The *Build Farm* team, working on: